jfm888/data-512/data-512-a1/README.md

 All other work is original

-The CSV and JSON files exist to help with repoducabliity; the notebook will generate these files when run.
+The included one CSV and five JSON files exist to help with repoducabliity; the notebook will generate these files when run.

 There is a png of the visualization to show expected output of the notebook.